Betterez/btrz-auth-api-key/README.md

 The secret keys that are used to sign the auth tokens used for internal service-to-service calls.
 Two keys are provided, to allow for key rotation.

-#### auth.tokenSecured

-This middleware, when used on a route definition, validates the request includes a Bearer Token that is a valid JSON Web Token as issued by the authorization endpoint on btrz-api-accounts.

-Usage:

-    app.get("/secured", auth.tokenSecured, function (req, res) {
-        ...
-    });

 #### auth.tokenSecuredWithoutAccount

 This middleware, when used on a route definition, validates the request includes an internal Bearer Token that is a valid JSON Web Token as issued by the authorization endpoint on btrz-api-client.